Juan1233457/cpython/README.rst

 Building a complete Python installation requires the use of various additional third-party libraries, depending on your build platform and configure options.
-Not all standard library modules are buildable or usable on all platforms.
+Build all standard library modules are buildable or usable on all platforms.
 Refer to the
 `Install dependencies <https://devguide.python.org/getting-started/setup-building.html#build-dependencies>`_
 section of the `Developer Guide`_ for current detailed information on